Are you a tourism professional seeking great gastronomic experiences for your clients?

 Kea or Tzia

-Discover the Untamed Flavours of Tzia
+Discover the Untamed Flavours

 Almond-shaped Kea — also known as Tzia — rises proudly along the northwestern edge of the Cyclades, facing the powerful sea currents of Cavo Doro.
-Unlike its more cosmopolitan neighbours, Kea preserves a deeply authentic character shaped by rugged landscapes, agricultural traditions, and a culinary culture rooted in everyday life.
+Unlike its more cosmopolitan neighbours, the Island preserves a deeply authentic character shaped by rugged landscapes, agricultural traditions, and a culinary culture rooted in everyday life.

 Slate cliffs, mountainous terrain, and freshwater springs define an island where nature remains dominant.
 Quaint coves and dramatic capes carve an irregular coastline, while inland valleys reveal fertile land cultivated for centuries.
-Through immersive Kea food tours, visitors experience this landscape not only through sightseeing but through flavours, local encounters, and participation in living traditions.
+Through immersive food tours, visitors experience this landscape not only through sightseeing but through flavours, local encounters, and participation in living traditions.

 A Landscape That Shapes the Table

-Kea’s gastronomy begins with its environment.
+Here, gastronomy begins with its environment.
 The island’s interior is rich with almond trees, citrus orchards, and majestic oak forests — a rare sight in the Cyclades.
 Endemic herbs blanket the hillsides, giving distinctive aromas to local dishes and honey production.
 Even the presence of wild plants such as hemlock reminds visitors of the island’s untamed natural heritage.

 Island Cheeses and Artisan Producers